 – How do you plan to use the experience gained in IPPE training after completing the PhD degree?
 What are your future career goals?

-- Research plan (Please see detailed guidelines, max.
-8 pages including summary and references)
+3. Research plan (Please see detailed guidelines, max.
+6 pages excluding summary and including references )

-- Photocopies of degree certificate(s) and official transcript(s) of records certified by a notary public (as a single pdf-file)
+4. Photocopies of university level degree certificate(s) and official transcript(s) of records certified by a notary public (as a single pdf-file)